MarketPredict-BoEC/Market-Predict/Crawler/Readme.md

 	Google news API for Routers and Bloomberg sources, but in limitted version.

-For running this code, please first run 'main.py' and follow the steps in output Ipython console. you must first create the collections and then start crawling.
+For running this code, use pip to install dependencies and then run 'main.py' and follow the steps in output Ipython console. you must first create the collections and then start crawling.
 The crawler will be connected to the news sources pages and scheduled in 60 minutes or day for different sources.